Uniswap v4 & Aggregators

 wstGBP trades on-chain through a tGBP/wstGBP Uniswap v4 pool whose hook

-(WsgemBackstopHook) routes every swap through the wrapper’s atomic mint/redeem at
+(WsgemBackstopHook) routes every swap through the wrapper’s atomic mint/redeem:

-the protocol’s own oracle prices: buys execute at wstGBP.mintcost(), sells at
+buys execute at wstGBP.mintcost(), sells at wstGBP.burncost().
+Depth inside the

-wrapper’s own ~25bps bid/ask band — the spread is the wrapper’s redeem fee, with no
+wrapper’s own ~25bps bid/ask band (the spread is the wrapper’s redeem fee) is bounded by

-beforeAddLiquidityreverts — the pool never holds AMM liquidity; every swap is a wrappermintorredeem. - No capital, no owner.
-The hook is ownerless, holds no funds, and adds no fee, admin, or pause of its own — it wraps the swap’s own tokens.
+beforeAddLiquidityreverts, so every swap is a wrappermintorredeem, never AMM liquidity. - There is no capital and no owner.
+The hook is ownerless, holds no funds, and adds no fee, admin, or pause of its own.

-All four contracts are ownerless and hold no capital.
+All five contracts are ownerless and hold no capital.

 | Contract | Purpose | Address |